stratosphereips/AIP/README.md

 ## About
 This tool was developed at the Stratosphere Laboratory at the Czech Technical University in Prague.
 This is part of the [Stratosphere blocklist generation project](https://mcfp.felk.cvut.cz/publicDatasets/CTU-AIPP-BlackList/).

+This tool was originally born from the bachelor thesis of Thomas O'Hara, [The Attacker IP Prioritizer: An IoT Optimized Blacklisting Algorithm (2021)](https://dspace.cvut.cz/handle/10467/96722).